 Prerequisite is that the recipients have authors privileges in OLAT.

 You can also assign specific rights with the option Rights management.
 This creates a security group that you can assign specific privileges to (like "Course Editing", downloading "Test results").
-Course editors still need authors privileges and the course access must include their group (for example: Access: Owner and other Authors).
+Course editors still need authors privileges and the course access must include their group (for example Access: Owner and other Authors).

 Both roles have in common that they ignore course filters.
 They can see all course elements in spite of group or course restrictions.

 Tutors' rights relate to the course participants.
 If the course group has the respective tools, tutors can use them to communicate with their assigned group of participants.
 They can see test results of their group.
-They enter the course via their group membership.
-Mind you, Course access has to be set to OAR (including students) for them to work in the course.
+Mind you, Course Visibility has to be set to Public - visible to registered users for them to work in the course.

-You can, of course, change it temporarily to owners only and then later back to all registered users.
+You can, of course, change it temporarily to owners only and then later back to registered users.

 The courses are protected by the authentification during the login to OLAT.
-The HRZ-Account is a strong protection.
-The second layer of protection is the fact that you limit the access to copyrighted material by making sure that only students enrolled in your course have access (see Visibility and Access, also Why do I need a course group).
+The HRZ account is a strong protection.
+The second layer of protection is the fact that you limit the access to copyrighted material by making sure that only students enrolled in your course have access (see Visibility and Access, also Why do I need a course group?).

 You can, in addition, set a password to a course or to section of a course.
-The option is in the tab "Access" of the first course element and in every element of the type "Structure".
+The option is in the tab Access of the first course element and in every element of the type Structure.

 KOMPETENZZENTRUM LERNSYSTEME